 Smart data is big data turned into actionable data that is available in real-time for a variety of business outcomes, whether it’s in industrial applications, data-driven marketing or process optimization.
 With smart data we’re really looking at ways to remove the noise of the sheer aspect of Volume just as fast data is about the element of Velocity.
 In a marketing and customer experience context, for instance, smart data is mainly seen from a hyper-personalization dimension.

 The increasing focus on smart data instead of big data is strongly related with the coming algorithm economy.
-Artificial intelligence is increasingly used in business applications and dealing with the data from big data and the Internet of Things.
+Artificial intelligence is increasingly used in business applications and dealing with the data from big data and the IoT.
 Most data out there is unstructured and only with artificial intelligence and analytics unstructured data can be turned into smart data and actionable data.

 The essential question in the continuously growing amount of data volumes is how to make practical use of these volumes and without analytics, interpretation and algorithms it just isn’t possible.
 The infographic below, by Siemens and for industrial applications, shows the challenge of volume and the need to move from big data to smart data.